 At the end of the day, we know decisions about solutions often come down to cost.
 However, it can be difficult to compare costs because system features are often not a one-to-one comparison, so qualitative benefits should be part of your analysis.
 Consider the new and added value that can be unlocked by technology.

-A modern solution, such as Opus 2 Case Management, boosts efficiency and productivity.
+A modern solution, such as Opus 2 Cases, boosts efficiency and productivity.
 It reduces friction between different teams by enabling shared and instantaneous access to documents, data, and information.
 Meanwhile, your information is easy to find and highly organized with tags and notes so that users can filter down to only what is relevant to the issue at hand.
 Additionally, new team members can get up to speed quickly and find all relevant information because case management software keeps everything in one intuitive workspace.

 New technology has capabilities that were not easy or possible before, such as a wide variety of automations and linking capabilities that make things easier overall.
 An automated system can be as simple as numbering and choosing the color of exhibit stickers, with the ability to update the format mid-project.
 Additionally, many other automations can be built into the lifecycle of the project to cut down on manual work.
 Similarly, linking a document to a chronology and a witness is not possible when teams use separate systems to manage those processes.